Phoenix-the-Imperial/Linear-Algebra-Machine-Learning/README.md

 # Machine Learning
 ## Description
  A Machine Learning library written in C++.
-Current Version: ML-0.0.10.
+Current Version: ML-0.0.11.
+## Version: ML-0.0.11
+ Created operators for matrix multiplication, matrix addition, matrix-scalar multiplication, matrix-scalar addition and matrix-vector multiplicatiion.
 ## Version: ML-0.0.10
  The following changes were made:
  1. Implemented a function to solve a system of linear equations given the L and U matrices as arguments.